-You can complete your means assessment online by using the Aged Care Calculation of your cost of care (SA486) form.
+For everyone else, you can complete your means assessment online by using the Aged Care Calculation of your cost of care (SA486) form.

 This form will present different questions based on the answers you give.
-You can find this form on the Services Australia website at servicesaustralia.gov.au/individuals/forms/sa486
+You can find it on the Services Australia website at servicesaustralia.gov.au/individuals/forms/sa486

-If you prefer to complete a hardcopy form, you are still able to do so.
+If you prefer to complete a hardcopy form, you are still able to do so:

-If you receive a means tested payment from Centrelink or DVA and:

-- you don't own your home, call Services Australia on 1800 227 475 or DVA on 1800 555 254 to request a pre commencement fee letter - you own or part own your home, complete the shorter Residential Aged Care Property details for Centrelink and DVA customers (SA485) form.

-If you do not receive a means tested payment from Centrelink or DVA, complete the Residential Aged Care Calculation of your cost of care (SA457) form.
+- If you receive a means tested payment from Centrelink or DVA and you own or part own your home, complete the Residential Aged Care Property details for Centrelink and DVA customers (SA485) form. - If you do not receive a means tested payment from Centrelink or DVA, complete the Residential Aged Care Calculation of your cost of care (SA457) form.

-You can get these forms by calling Services Australia on 1800 227 475 and asking for a copy to be sent to you, or downloading a copy of the form from the Services Australia website at servicesaustralia.gov.au/ individuals/forms/sa486
+You can get these forms by requesting a copy from Services Australia on 1800 227 475, or downloading them from the Services Australia website at servicesaustralia.gov.au/individuals/forms/sa486